 We receive a goodly number of queries via email at Como Audio and although we have a small staff, we endeavor to respond promptly, often within a few hours if not sooner.
 As you might imagine, we answer a lot of the same questions over and over again.
 That was the genesis behind my first Tech Rap: Ask Como Audio, covering more than twenty frequently asked questions from our customers.
 Now, here comes another in our series of Ask Como Audio Tech Raps, with yet more burning questions you have been meaning to ask but never got around to it, in no particular order.

 1. Why does the Como Audio Bluetooth Turntable come supplied with two belts, and is a 45 RPM adapter included?

 The flat sided belt is the belt to use when setting up the CA Turntable.
 The round sided belt is only for use with 78 RPM records.
 The stylus must also be changed out to a special stylus that supports 78 RPM records which can be special ordered through us.
 The rounded belt was literally added at the last minute, thus it is not listed in the Quick Start Guide included with the Turntable.
 However, it is referenced in the Turntable’s complete user manual on our website under “Support”.
 And yes, a 45 RPM adapter is included!

-2. Is the Como Audio Bluetooth Turntable automatic?
+2. Are the Como Audio Bluetooth & Analog Turntables automatic?

-The Como Audio Bluetooth turntable is fully manual.
+The Como Audio Turntables are fully manual.
 The tone arm will not automatically move to play the record or lift up after playing one side.
-Integrating those features would have added significant cost to an already expensive model, but more critically, would have added complexity resulting in mechanical failures.
+Integrating those features would have added significant cost to already expensive models, but more critically, would have added complexity resulting in mechanical failures.
 We invested in high quality parts rather than automatic features, thereby keeping the mechanics simple and reliable with excellent sound for a reasonable price (and 2 year warranty).
-Besides, there is nothing quite like the experience of gently placing the needle onto a record.
+Besides, there is nothing quite like the experience of gently placing the needle onto a record!

 3. Will the Como Audio Bluetooth Turntable work with a non-Como Audio product and provide a noticeable improvement over my current turntable?